pvsone/opa-ext-authz/gloo-edge/kubernetes-styra-das/README.md

 #### Create the Ingress Policy

-Within your Styra DAS Kuma system replace the contents of the `policy/ingress/rules.rego` file with the following:
+Within your Styra DAS system replace the contents of the `policy/ingress/rules.rego` file with the following:
 ```rego
 package policy.ingress